 What is a Sinking Fund?

-A sinking fund is a type of fund that is created and set purposely for repaying debt.
-The owner of the account sets aside a certain amount regularly and uses it only for a specific purpose.
+A sinking fund is a type of fund that is created and set up purposely for repaying debt.
+The owner of the account sets aside a certain amount of money regularly and uses it only for a specific purpose.
 Often, it is used by corporations for bonds and deposits money to buy back issued bonds or parts of bonds before the maturity date arrives.
 It is also one way of enticing investors because the fund helps convince them that the issuer will not default on their payments.

-Reasoning for sinking funds
+The reasoning for sinking funds

 A lot of people are aware of what a sinking fund is because even school children understand that it is an important and effective way of saving money for something that they want to buy or own.
-In school, a class that wants to culminate the school year with a field trip to the zoo can create a sinking fund which, towards the end of the year, will have grown to the desired amount and may already be used to cover their field trip expenses.
+In school, a class that wants to culminate the school year with a field trip to the zoo can create a sinking fund which, toward the end of the year, will have grown to the desired amount and may be used to cover their field trip expenses.